Springe zu Navigation | Suche | Inhalt | Seitenfuß

 The presence of concurrency in a system severely increases its complexity due to the possibility of unexpected interactions among concurrently-executing components.
 System designers are invariably forced to make trade-offs between productivity, correctness, and performance.
 Current practice includes "correct by-construction" design methods that yield safe implementations; these implementations are unlikely to be the most efficient.
 Conversely, highly flexible design methods can yield efficient distributed or multithreaded implementations; these methods are labor intensive and may require expensive post-design validation.
 We believe these two approaches delimit a continuous spectrum of design and validation techniques.
 It is important to develop techniques that provide a principled but pragmatic tradeoff between the rigidity of "correctness- by-construction" and the difficultly of post-hoc verification of arbitrary systems.

-This seminar aims to bring together academic and industrial researchers who are interested in design and validation techniques for concurrent systems.
-We intend to have a broad participation reflecting the various approaches to the problem, including language design, compiler construction, program analysis, formal methods, and testing.
-To focus the discussions, we will also include participants from application areas (embedded reactive systems, robotics, middleware, operating systems, and virtual machines) who have strong interests in verification.
-We hope this mix of participants will generate interesting and heated discussions, and will inspire researchers to come up with long-term and practical solutions for the design and verification of concurrent systems.
-Concretely, we hope to address the following set of inter-related questions during the seminar:
+This workshop brought together academic and industrial researchers who are interested in design and validation techniques for concurrent systems.
+We had a broad participation reflecting the various approaches to the problem, including language design, compiler construction, program analysis, formal methods, and testing.
+We believe this mix of participants generated interesting and lively discussions.
+Concretely, we addressed the following set of inter-related questions during the seminar:

 Classification